 This cozy murder mystery was an absolute treat.
 I loved

-I was utterly charmed by this unique murder mystery!
+I was utterly charmed by this unique murder mystery book!
 The premise is great – a detective duo has been given a stack of correspondence (text and emails) and asked to read through and determine who was murdered, why, and who was wrongly accused.

 Of course, we readers get to come along for the ride – reading their post-it notes or texts to each other as they try to solve the mystery.
 I was desperately trying to solve it along with them but I was stumped!

 The ending was truly shocking and the many twists and turns had me flying through the story.
 I read part of it and listened to part.
 Both formats make for a wonderful experience!
 This is one I’ll be recommending this pick from the ultimate list of mystery books for years to come!

 British Mystery Series

 This is the first book in the Flavia De Luce series.
 This 11-year-old aspiring chemist is a wonderful heroine.
 I love her- she is smart and precocious.
-This is a great mystery book that does not have violence.
+This is one of the best historical mystery books for YA readers and does not have violence.

 Cormoran Strike is a private investigator on the verge of failure when a client walks through the door with an amazing story.